 Simplicity rules when it comes to summer’s spoil of squash and there's no better way to capitalise on the abundance than these stuffed courgette flowers.

 Like most gardeners, I find it difficult to gauge how many courgette plants to grow.
 If you plant just one, it will probably die, if you plant two, both will live and you won’t know what to do with all of them.
 Also, their feisty little things.
 Turn your back for two minutes and they'll fatten into marrows.
-Now. these can always be potted up into a delicious marrow pickle.

 However, courgettes are at their sweetest when they are about four to six inches long.
 It is then that they are perfect served raw – peeled into thin ribbons and dressed with extra-virgin olive oil, a spritz of lemon juice, a crunch of Maldon sea salt, a grind of pepper and a generous scattering of your favourite herb.
 But that's not all that's delicious.
-Courgette flowers are also edible and delicious when served with cheese – wat isn't I suppose.
+Courgette flowers are also edible and delicious when served with cheese – what isn't, I suppose.

 If you have only one plant, harvest the male flowers only, as the female always has a courgette growing behind them.
 However, if you have a glut you can harvest both.
 These glamorous blooms can be stuffed with a light fish mousse, dipped in tempura batter and fried in olive oil, or served with a garlicky tomato sauce.
 To prepare the flowers, gently pry open the delicate petals and pinch out the furry stamen with your fingertips and give them a gentle wash in cold water.
 Allow to dry naturally before stuffing